Israel targets Iran's security forces and leadership as Iran presses attacks across the region

 Trump on Tuesday seemed to downplay the chances of the war ending Iran's theocratic rule, saying that “someone from within” the Iranian regime might be the best choice to take power once the U.S.-Israel campaign is finished.

-Israel’s defense minister said Wednesday on X that whoever Iran picks to be the country’s next supreme leader, he will be “a target for elimination.”
+Israel’s defense minister, Israel Katz, said Wednesday on X that whoever Iran picks as the country’s next supreme leader, he will be “a target for elimination.”

-“Every leader appointed by the Iranian terror regime to continue and lead the plan to destroy Israel, to threaten the United States and the free world and the countries of the region, and to suppress the Iranian people — will be a target for elimination,” Israel Katz wrote.

 The Israeli military also said it hit buildings in Tehran associated with the Basij, the all-volunteer force of Iran’s paramilitary Revolutionary Guard that conducted the bloody crackdown on protesters in January that killed thousands and saw tens of thousands detained in the country.

-Israel and the U.S. have said they want to see the Iranian public overthrow its theocracy.
+Iran's judiciary chief, Gholam Hosseini Mohseni Ejehei, on Wednesday threatened anyone who supports the U.S.-Israeli campaign.

+“Those who say or do anything in line with the will of America and the Zionist regime are on the enemy’s side and must be dealt with on revolutionary, Islamic principles and in accordance with the time of war,” he said on Iranian state television.

 Iran’s leaders are scrambling to replace Khamenei, who ruled the country for 37 years.
 It’s only the second time since the 1979 Islamic Revolution that a new supreme leader is being chosen.
-Potential candidates range from hard-liners committed to confrontation with the West to reformists who seek diplomatic engagement.
+Among those who are considered as possible candidates is Mojtaba Khamenei, a son of the late ayatollah.

 Israeli military spokesman Brig.
-Gen. Effie Defrin said the Israeli military on Tuesday struck a building in the Iranian city of Qom where clerics were expected to meet to discuss selecting a new supreme leader.
+Gen. Effie Defrin said the military struck a building in the Iranian city of Qom Tuesday where clerics were expected to meet to discuss selecting a new supreme leader.
 He said the army was still assessing whether anyone was hit.

-The semiofficial Fars and Tasnim news agencies, both believed to be close to Iran’s paramilitary Revolutionary Guard, linked the building to Iran’s Assembly of Experts and said Wednesday there was no meeting ongoing there at the time of the attack.
+The semiofficial Fars and Tasnim news agencies, both believed to be close to the Guard, linked the building to Iran’s Assembly of Experts and said Wednesday there was no meeting there at the time of the attack.
 Fars said that the assembly was meeting remotely, without elaborating.

 Hundreds have died, including children